TehMuffinMoo/ibPS/docs/General/Get-NetworkTopology.md

 # Get-NetworkTopology

 ## SYNOPSIS
-Used to build a text based visual topology of all related child networks
+Used to build a text or HTML based visual topology of all related child networks

 ## SYNTAX